 SEAMAHP, co-founded by Dr. Calvin Mires and Captain Laurel Seaborn, is an innovative non-profit organization that creates hands-on programs in maritime heritage and encourages collaboration and support of local community partners, museums and organizations to further that goal.

-Calvin Mires is a professor at Bridgewater State University in Massachusetts.
+Calvin Mires is a Maritime Archaeologist (Research Associate III) at Woods Hole Oceanographic Institute and a professor at Bridgewater State University in Massachusetts.
 He has over seven years of experience as the staff archaeologist for East Carolina University’s Program in Maritime Studies, one of the only departments in the United States dedicated to teaching graduate students history, theory, and techniques in maritime archaeology.
 He has trained and supervised over a 100 students and worked on over 30 different projects around the world.
 He holds several diving and boating certifications, including NAUI dive instructor.
 Calvin wrote his doctoral research on how the non-diving public perceives and values preservation of maritime archaeological heritage.
 He is interested in understanding how people today relate to the important role maritime history and heritage has contributed to society.
 With this expanded knowledge, effective and informed policies can be created that protect maritime heritage resources as well as offer the public enhanced benefits and educational opportunities.